Systolic volume of homology classes: Systolic volume of multiple classes

 \section{Systolic volume of multiple classes}

-Given a finitely presentable group $G$ and a homology class $\a$ of dimenson $m$, how does the function $\Sys(G,k\a)$ behave in term of the integer variable $k$ ?
-In this section, we obtain the following result: \begin{theorem} Let $G$ be a finitely presentable group and $\a \in H_m(G, \Z)$ where $m\geq 3$.
-Then there exists a positive constant $C(G,\a)$ depending only on the pair $(G,\a)$ such that
+Given a finitely presentable group $G$ and a homology class $\a \in H_\ast(G,\Z)$, how does the function $\Sys(G,k\a)$ behave in term of the integer variable $k$ ?
+In this section, we prove Theorem \ref{th:multipleintro} which we restate here for the reader's convenience. \begin{theorem} Let $G$ be a finitely presentable group and $\a \in H_m(G, \Z)$ where $m\geq 3$.
+Then there exists a positive number $C(G,\a)$ depending only on the pair $(G,\a)$ such that

 for any positive integer $k$. \end{theorem}